k4my4b/Game_of_Life/README.md

 3- "Game of life" is indeed refering to Conway's Game of life.

 4- If the grid is empty (all cells are dead) evolution still takes place (but nothing comes to life).

+5- Number of evolutions is not defined, I assumed this is variable and ask for it at runtime.